 Once you launch your theme get a marketing strategy in place.
-The marketing strategy might include getting a blog and writing content, launching a Youtube channel with helpful or fun videos, running weekly podcasts for WordPress lovers and so forth.
+The digital marketing strategy might include getting a blog and writing content, launching a Youtube channel with helpful or fun videos, running weekly podcasts for WordPress lovers and so forth.

-You can also try influencer marketing and work with designers and developers.
+You can also try influencer marketing and work with web designers and developers.
 Some of them get periodical requests for website design and when the client wants to get a WordPress based website they are expected to make WordPress themes recommendations.

 Support is another major cost that your business will face.
 You might think that support will bring a new source of income, but most businesses who choose a template don’t have budgets for additional tweaks.